 White Sand Beach is the first beach you’ll encounter from the ferry.
 It’s also Koh Chang’s most visited beach.

 This elongated beach is divided into two parts.
 The northern part is predominantly dominated by the White Sand Beach Resort with simple bungalows on the beach.
-This is a favorite spot for people who want to relax without too much frills, and just enjoy the sun, sea, and beach.
+This is a favorite spot for people who want to relax without too many frills and enjoy the sun, sea, and beach.

 9. Bailan Beach